Proposed risk-based Building Product Registration Scheme

 The principles and scope of the proposed Scheme will be considered by Building Ministers in late 2024.

 The discussion paper can be found in the embedded PDF below, or is available from the Related Documents section at the bottom of this page along with other supporting documentation.
-A preview of the survey questions is also availble at the bottom of this page to help you prepare your response.
+A preview of the survey questions is also available at the bottom of this page to help you prepare your response.

 Your browser does not support inline PDF viewing.
 Please download the PDF.